Jacob-DS-1/eds_project2/README.md

 # eds_project2
-An academic earth and environmental data science project aiming to predict TREFMXAV_U in Manchester from 2050 to 2080 using machine learning, and answer an associated climate research question.
+An academic earth and environmental data science project investigating post-2050 changes in monthly maximum near-surface urban temperature (`TREFMXAV_U`) across climate scenarios.
+The project combines climate-data preprocessing, supervised learning, and post-2050 scenario, seasonal, spatial, and Manchester-focused analysis.

-This project investigates whether monthly maximum near-surface urban temperature (`TREFMXAV_U`) can be predicted across multiple climate scenarios using other projected climate variables.
+## Research question

+How do projected post-2050 increases in `TREFMXAV_U` vary across scenario and season, and are these patterns in Manchester consistent with those across the wider study region?
+As a supporting analysis, which variables appear most important for explaining projected variation in `TREFMXAV_U`?

 ## Project aims
 - inspect and preprocess NetCDF climate scenario data